 Take, for example, HUF’s Water for Public Good programme.
 Working in collaboration with non-profit organizations, Water for Public Good has delivered fantastic solutions for water security and well-being for rural communities.
 The projects supported in this programme are based on three basic principles: Governance for Water, Quantity of Water and Benefits to the Community.

-A solution that’s helped transform the economic and social lives of farmers
+A solution that’s helped transform the lives of farmers

 In the more recent past, farmers of Maharashtra’s Sonushi village (Nashik) benefited immensely from an HUF initiative.
 These farmers stood to lose revenue as they were paddy-growing farmers whose lands would be vacant after harvest.
 Without a year-round irrigation system in place, they had no other choice.